YCK1204/C-/README.md

-This project is learn for C sharp that I am learning it.
+This project is for C-Sharp study.